-The secret of double-entry is knowing which account(s) to debit and which to credit.
-Sage 50 Accounts takes care of the double-entry for you, but you will find it helpful if you understand the theory behind the transaction 'postings' the program makes.
+The secret of double-entry is knowing which accounts to debit and which to credit.
+Sage 50 Accounts takes care of the double-entry for you, but you will find it helpful if you understand the theory behind the transaction postings the software makes.
 How do we know which nominal account to debit and which to credit?